Germans are famous for their party culture.

 32 German Party Phrases for Social Butterflies

-And now, it’s time to party down—German style!
+Now, it’s time to party down—German style!

 Eating and Drinking